gumeo/accSDA/README.md

 # accSDA
 ## Accelerated Sparse Discriminant Analysis

-This package is currently under devlopment, although most of the functionality is there already!
+This package is currently under development, although most of the functionality is there already!
 You can now do sparse discriminant analysis with the package, but the visualization tools are being implemented and tested.

 # Installation
 To install the package from github you first need the `devtools` package.
 So install that if you haven't gotten it already!